TimNN/chaud/CONTRIBUTING.md

        `fn foo() { bar() } fn bar() {}`, `foo` should be ordered before `bar`).

 - The item ordering is somewhat flexible (and the existing code doesn't necessarily always follow it perfectly).
-It's documented here mainly so that I have something to refer to, to try and structure things consistently.

 ### Logging